 - a.
-Administer the SCW Program, including activities such as: Tax and payment administration including costs incurred in connection with the levy and collection of the tax and distribution of the funds, review annual budgets and reports, conduct audits, and manage appeals of scoring process. - b.
+Administer the SCW Program, including activities such as: tax and payment administration including costs incurred in connection with the levy and collection of the tax and distribution of the funds, review annual budgets and reports, conduct audits, manage appeals of scoring process, and administration of the credit and incentive Programs. - b.
 Annually prepare a five (5) year revenue forecast for each Watershed Area. - c.
 Plan, implement, and maintain District Projects. - d.
 Administer and provide staffing for the Regional Program. - e.
 Provide staff support to the Scoring Committee, Watershed Area Steering Committees, and the ROC. - f.
 Provide Technical Assistance Teams and Watershed Coordinators funded by the Technical Resources Program. - g.
-Engage stakeholders in the planning process for use of the District Program funds. - h.
-Plan, implement, and maintain District Projects. - i.
-Operate in accordance with best practices for government agencies. - j.
-Conduct independent audits to ensure compliance with requirements of the SCW Program. - k.
-Prepare, prior to the start of the District's fiscal year, a budget for how SCW Program funds will be used. - I. Prepare within six (6) months after the end of the District's fiscal year an annual report that details a Program level summary of expenditures and a quantification of Water Quality Benefits, Water Supply Benefits, and Community Investment Benefits realized through use of Municipal Program funds. - m.
+Coordinate Watershed Area scientific studies funded by the Scientific Studies Program - h.
+Engage Stakeholders in the planning process for use of the District Program funds. - i.
+Plan, implement, and maintain District Projects. - j.
+Operate in accordance with best practices for government agencies. - k.
+Conduct independent audits to ensure compliance with requirements of the SCW Program. - I. Prepare, prior to the start of the District's fiscal year, a budget for how SCW Program funds will be used. - m.
+Prepare within six (6) months after the end of the District's fiscal year an annual report that details a Program level summary of expenditures and a description of Water Quality Benefits, Water Supply Benefits, and Community Investment Benefits realized through use of Municipal Program funds. - n.
 Comply with all SCW Program audit requirements.